h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 ## Putting it all together

-Now that we have covered the basics of building smart contracts in Ralph, let's put all the concepts together and look at a complete example.
+Now that we have covered the basics of building smart contracts in Ralph, let's put all the concepts together and walk through a complete example from project creation to deployment.
+After that, we will explore a few more advanced examples and provide references for further learning.

+### Token Faucet

 When we scaffold a new project using the [Alephium CLI](https://docs.alephium.org/sdk/cli/), it automatically generates a `TokenFaucet` contract along with unit and integration tests for it.